sandialabs/suncal/doc/Manual/manual.md

 The most common distributions are shown in the drop-down list box, but many others can be enabled in the **Preferences** menu.
 The distribution is converted to a standard uncertainty for use in the GUM formula, while the Monte Carlo method directly samples each distribution.
 The right-click menu also has an option to import distribution settings from a CSV file of sampled data or from another calculation in the project.

+#### Implicit Measurement Models

+Implicit measurement models, taking the form $H(Y, X) = 0$ where $Y$ is the variable to solve for, and $X$ are the input variables, may be entered by setting the measurement equation equal to zero, followed by a semicolon and the variable name to solve for.
+Because implicit models often require iterative methods to find a solution, an expected value to use as the initial guess may be entered in the formula using a `~`.
+For example, to solve for `p` with an initial guess of 1000, enter "A/(1+d*p) - p = 0; p~1000".

+Implicit models are solved using the method in JCGM 102:2011, Section 6.3.

 #### Relative Uncertainties